 A First for Horses in Hungary

-Hallmarq is proud to have delivered and installed the very first standing equine MRI system in Eastern Europe at the University of Budapest’s prestigious Department of Veterinary Medicine.
+Hallmarq is proud to have delivered and installed the very first standing equine MRI system in Eastern Europe at the University of Budapest’s Department of Veterinary Medicine.

 Specialist System and Staff